ma1loc/ma1loc/README.md

 <!-- --- -->

 ## 🛠 Featured Projects && Goals
-- **arp_spoofing** — ARP spoofing tricks a network into sending data to the attacker’s device.
+- ** network_Dos** — Denial of Service (DoS) attack denies all devices in a local network from accessing the internet

 <!-- --- -->